leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 - Computers --> Show only computers
 - Consoles --> Show only consoles
 - Game & Watch --> Show W&G games
-- Arcade --> Show arcade games, you can also filter for arcade type
+- Arcade --> Show arcade games, you can also filter for arcade type:
 	+ Sport
 	+ Run & Gun
 	+ Shot